 Conference organizers can also decide how they want to notify the recipients of the Distinguished Paper awards.
 One possibility is to postpone the announcement of the award until an awards ceremony at the conference.
 Another possibility is to place the Distinguished Papers in strategic locations in the program -- for example, the first (or last) paper(s) in the program.

-Contact Ann Lane at ACM (email@example.com) and she will provide you with a template you may use to create certificates.
+Contact Maritza Nichols at ACM (firstname.lastname@example.org) and she will provide you with a template you may use to create certificates.

 Christoffer Quist Adamsen, Gianluca Mezzetti and Anders Møller: Systematic Execution of Android Test Suites in Adverse Conditions